-During the post-closure period the Permittee shall comply with the requirements of 40 CFR 264.91 through 264.100 as adopted in 15A NCAC 13A .0109 as specified under Part IV of this permit for purposes of detecting, characterizing, and responding to releases of hazardous constituents to the uppermost aquifer for the closed areas as described in Part E of the Application.
+During the post-closure period the permittee shall comply with the requirements of 40 CFR 264.91 through 264.100 as adopted in 15A NCAC 13A .0109 as specified under Part IV of this permit for purposes of detecting, characterizing, and responding to releases of hazardous constituents to the uppermost aquifer for the closed areas as described in Section E, F, I and L and Appendices C, D, E, F and H of the Application and Appendices A and B of this permit.

-D. POST-CLOSURE CARE FOR THE REGULATED UNIT(S)
+D. POST-CLOSURE CARE FOR THE REGULATED UNIT(S).

-- 1. The Permittee shall monitor and maintain the area(s) that is(are) closed pursuant to 40 CFR Subpart G after January 26, 1983, for a minimum of thirty (30) years in accordance with Condition II.F. and as required under 40 CFR 264.117-120, 264.228, and 264.310 as adopted in 15A NCAC 13A .0109 and as described in the post-closure plan located in Part I, Sections I2 and I6 of the Application. - 2.
-The Permittee shall provide and maintain the items required by Conditions IV.G.6. and IV.G.7. of this permit as to the operation and maintenance of the remedial action system.
+- 1. The permittee shall monitor and maintain the area that is closed pursuant to 40 CFR Subpart G after January 26, 1983, for a minimum of thirty (30) years in accordance with Condition II.F. and as required under 40 CFR 264.117-120, 264.228, and 264.310 as adopted in 15A NCAC 13A .0109 and as described in the post-closure plan located in Sections E, F, G & I and Appendices F and H of the Application.
+The permittee shall continue post-closure care of the Former Surface Impoundment until groundwater monitoring results indicate4 there is no potential for migration of hazardous waste or hazardous constituents at levels that may be harmful to human health and the environment. - 2.
+The permittee shall provide and maintain the items required by Conditions IV.G.8. and IV.G.9. of this permit as to the operation and maintenance of the remedial action system.